Baked Coconut Shrimp

 Step one

-Place a colander in the sink and dump the frozen shrimp in it.
+Place a colander in the sink and add the frozen shrimp to it.
 Run cold water over the shrimp to hasten the thawing process.
 It takes about 10 minutes to fully thaw the shrimp.
-While I’m waiting, I make the apricot sauce.
+While I’m waiting and separating the shrimp, I make the apricot sauce.

 Step two